jimchen1551/MPCS/Computer Science/Operating systems/Process management/Process scheduling/CPU scheduling.md

 - **Process-contention scope** (PCS):
   In **many-to-one** and **many-to-many** models, the [[thread library]] schedules user-level [[thread]]s to run on an available LWP
 - To decide which [[kernel]]-level [[thread]] to schedule onto a [[Processor|CPU]], the [[kernel]] uses **system-contention scope** (SCS)
+- Typically, PCS is done according to priority and preempts the current thread in favor of a higher-priority thread.

 ## Multi-processor issue
 ### Multiple processors
 ### Multicore processor